Facts about Badger Baiting

 Yet only 7 cases were heard at court throughout 2016 according to the Crown Prosecution Service.

 Badger persecution is not a standard part of basic police training.
-It would therefore be unfair to expect police officers, even some Wildlife Crime Officers, to apply the level of knowledge on badger behaviour and ecology that is necessary during an investigation and be acknowledged as an expert witness in court.
-Also, it is common for shortcomings to occur in the collection, recording, keeping, and presentation of vital evidence, which is essential for a prosecution to be successful.
+It is common for shortcomings to occur in the collection, recording, keeping, and presentation of vital evidence, which is essential for a prosecution to be successful.

 Our research and Freedom of Information requests suggest that many police forces are ill-equipped to properly investigate cases of badger cruelty, and has exposed inconsistencies and failures in the reporting of crimes to the National Wildlife Crime Unit.